Enter Statutory Paternity Pay (SPP) via the employee's record

 Employer Payment Summary

-You must submit an employer payment summary at the end of the tax month to notify HMRC of any SPP being reclaimed.
-Find out more on when to submit an employer payment summary (EPS) >
+Submit an employer payment summary at the end of the tax month to notify HMRC of any SPP.
+Find out more on when to submit an employer payment summary (EPS)

 Steps to duplicate